 I say this with some regret as I believe that Richard Posner is a genius – a genius in the sense that he is capable of doing what it is hard to imagine a human being doing.
 His incredible output at a high quality is just amazing.
 It is not that any bit of it is so dazzling, although it is quite good; it is the incredible quantity of it at that high level.
 But, of course, that he is a genius does not make him right.
 Nor, as is most applicable in this case, does it mean that he does not let his passions get the better of him.

 I am not sure how much to blog about this.
 But as I read through the review, so much is wrong that I thought I would just start discussing it.
 We will see how many posts I can write about it before tiring.
-For a more systematic criticism of Posner by someone (unlike me) who has read the Scalia and Garner book, see Ed Whelan’s post.
+For a more systematic criticism of Posner by someone (unlike me) who has read the Scalia and Garner book, see Ed Whelan’s post (link no longer available).
 I should note that I don’t agree with Scalia about everything and Posner does make some good points.
 But the weaknesses of his review are pretty glaring.

 Let me start with a claim that Posner makes early in the review: